Xotabu4/testrtc-typescript-api-client/README.md

-# Unofficial JS/TS API client for testrtc.com service
+# JS/TS API client for testrtc.com service

-Simple API client (HTTP) to work testrtc.com .
+API client (HTTP) to work testrtc.com .
 Based on https://apidoc.testrtc.com/ documentation.

-testrtc.com is a service that provides infrastructure and metrics analyzing for video/audio call quality measurments with different conditions.
+testrtc.com is a service that provides infrastructure and metrics analysis for video/audio call quality measurments with different conditions (network, location, browser and so on).
+Useful for testing webRTC applications.

 This is **not** official client.
-I created it for my own needs, and decided to publish it to opensource.
-Please create issue if you found some bugs, or have a questions!
+Please create issue if you found some bugs, or have a question!

-Install:
+_____

+## Thanks to [Doxy.me](https://doxy.me) for helping with development and using!
+## Doxy.me loves opensource!

+______
+### Install

 ```bash
 npm i testrtc-typescript-api-client